 The power of regret

-A study found that nearly one in three people with a tattoo regret getting one, with estimates putting that at about seven and a half million people.
+A study found that nearly one in three people with a tattoo regret getting one.
 Many get tattoos impulsively, and that spur-of-the-moment decision is often one of the biggest predictors of tattoo regret.
 While many people get tattoos to remind them of an event in their life that seemed significant at the time, that reminder may not serve them in their later years.

 Plus, symbols, which many people choose as a tattoo, change over time, or are appropriated for different agendas of various ideologies.
-For example, the swastika, which was once a symbol of good fortune in almost every culture, has now become the threatening insignia of the Nazi party.
-Even the “OK” hand sign, intended to convey that everything is going well, has recently been adopted by the alt-right.
-Whatever your tattoo is originally intended to mean, it may later turn into a regret or connote a more negative meaning – one with which you won’t want to be associated.
+For example, the swastika, which was once a positive symbol in almost every culture, became the threatening insignia of the Nazi party.
+Even the “OK” hand sign, intended to convey that everything is going well, was adopted by the alt-right as a divisive political statement.
+Whatever your tattoo is originally intended to mean, it may later turn into a regret or connote a questionable or more negative meaning – one with which you won’t want to be associated.

 The unhealthy choice